adamkovesdi/drupalstack/README.md

-# DevOps Challenge entry by adamkov
+# Implementing Drupal hosting solutions

-## Creating the LAMP stack machine
+## Creating a LAMP stack machine

+In order to be able to host Drupal one needs a machine/VM/cloud instance with a running webserver, PHP interpreter, and a database backend.
+In this document I will outline multiple ways to implement that solution.

+Components:
+- Apache 2 web server
+- PHP 7
+- MySQL database

 ### a) Vagrant box implementation